quickwit-oss/quickwit/docs/reference/rest-api.md

 - The indexing settings update is not automatically picked up by the indexer nodes, they need to be manually restarted.
 - The doc mapping update is not automatically picked up by the indexer nodes, they have to be manually restarted.

+Updating the doc mapping doesn't reindex existing data.
+Queries and answers are mapped on a best effort basis when querying older splits.
+It is also not possible to update the timestamp field, or to modify/remove existing non-default tokenizers (but it is possible to change which tokenizer is used for a field).

 #### PUT payload

 | Variable            | Type               | Description                                                                                                           | Default value                         |